Rivera homers twice, Mets complete sweep of Giants

-SAN FRANCISCO -- Catcher Rene Rivera hit two home runs and made a key defensive play Sunday, leading the New York Mets to an 8-2 victory and a three-game sweep of the San Francisco Giants.
+Rivera hit two home runs and made a key defensive play on a steal attempt, leading the Mets to an 8-2 victory and a three-game sweep of the San Francisco Giants.

 Right-hander Rafael Montero limited the Giants to one run in 5 2/3 innings for his second career win, helping the Mets record their second road sweep of the season and first in San Francisco since 2013.